Andrapyre/cortex-kafka-connector-docs/content/docs/start/key-concepts.md

 See the Kafka Connect documentation [here](https://kafka.apache.org/documentation/#connect_overview) to begin.

+### Connector Types

+There are two types of kafka connectors - source connectors and sink connectors.
+The cortex sink connector reads message from one or multiple kafka topics and dumps the result into an instance of a cortex database.
+The cortex source connector reads data containing a specified primary key within the cortex database and writes this data to kafka.
+Currently the source connector operates as a sort of lift-and-shift - it does not react in real time to data changes within the cortex database.

 ### Creating/Updating Records (Sink)

 Users can determine whether they would like the kafka sink connector to update records based on a primary key via the `cortex.record.update.type` property. `overwrite_first` is the default strategy.
 If it is set, an error will be thrown if no primary key is specified.
 If a primary key is specified, the sink connector will search for the first record with a corresponding primary key value found in the incoming record.
 If such a record is found, it will update it.
 Otherwise, it will create a new one.
 The `create_new` strategy bypasses any search for a pre-existing record and simply creates a new record in the Cortex database every time it processes one.
 If `create_new` is specified, no primary key is required.